senthanal/gatsby-senthanal/README.md

 # Gatsby Sass Starter

 A minimalistic Gatsby starter template featuring SASS and CSS 7-1 architecture.
-The project focusses on creating websites which are not only fast, but pretty too!
+The project focusses on utilizing the built-in Gatsby template!

 ## What Tech This Includes